adamhammes/site/content/blog/optimizing-images/index.md

   Whenever you update the files, their filename will change to reflect their new contents.
   This allows instant cache validation and is the reason we can use such a long cache policy in the second step.

+## Conclusion

+You have now officially finished my image pipeline guide.
+Thanks for sticking through to the end, and I hope you learned something!